karx/karx.github.io/homeSwitch/README.md

 * Commercial
     * Additional costs may be incurred where any delay not under the control of Akriya Technologies that causes Akriya Technologies personnel to not fulfill their scheduled tasks.
-    * An authorized delegate of Fitso will be available at the time of completion of the build phase so that all documentation can be accepted and signed.
+    * An authorized delegate of Abacus Services will be available at the time of completion of the build phase so that all documentation can be accepted and signed.
-    * Additional costs may be incurred where any work scheduled to be undertaken by Akriya Technologies is postponed by Fitso after 24 hours of its commencement.
+    * Additional costs may be incurred where any work scheduled to be undertaken by Akriya Technologies is postponed by Abacus Services after 24 hours of its commencement.
     * All changes to the schedule or technical requirements must be provided to Akriya Technologies in written format.
 Email is included as written format.
 Receipt of all correspondence should be confirmed by phone wherever possible.
-    * Fitso has accepted the costs/times estimate as detailed in this document
+    * Abacus Services has accepted the costs/times estimate as detailed in this document
-    * Fitso has accepted the Akriya Technologies standard terms and conditions linked.
+    * Abacus Services has accepted the Akriya Technologies standard terms and conditions linked.

 ## Intellectual Property
-Unless otherwise agreed in writing, Fitso acknowledges that all intellectual property rights attaching to the products or arising out of the provision of services are and will remain the property of Akriya Technologies (or its suppliers, where such rights are owned by that supplier).
+Unless otherwise agreed in writing, Abacus Services acknowledges that all intellectual property rights attaching to the products or arising out of the provision of services are and will remain the property of Akriya Technologies (or its suppliers, where such rights are owned by that supplier).

-The software will be licensed to Fitso on the terms of the relevant license agreement provided with the product or as otherwise agreed between Akriya Technologies and Fitso in writing.
+The software will be licensed to Abacus Services on the terms of the relevant license agreement provided with the product or as otherwise agreed between Akriya Technologies and Abacus Services in writing.

 ## Approved by